-In 2001 Natasha Morley 'OceanLove Foundation' founder and director based in Hakalau Hawai'i big island - was invited to consult for the 'Worldwide Indigenous Science Network' WISN Hale Makua, elders program in Lahaina Maui, Hawai'i while visiting the Hawaiian Isles.
+In 2001 Natasha Morley 'OceanLove Foundation' founder and director, based in Hakalau Hawai'i island was invited to consult for the 'Worldwide Indigenous Science Network' WISN Hale Makua, elders program in Lahaina Maui, Hawai'i while visiting the Hawaiian Isles.

 At the periphery of Moku’ula, a sacred site dedicated to fresh water, genealogy and the linking of external and internal realities, indigenous star knowledge, ancient wayfinding 'Navigating by the Stars' and migrations.

 OceanLove Foundation dedication to restoring the 'Cetacea Migration Pathways' and in particular registering the sacred bays where the Cetacea regenerate and calf as 'World Heritage' sites - was in alignment with WISN Hawaiian elder Hale Makua respective life dedication to reactivate the sacred sites throughout the great Pacific.

 It is within this specific context for OceanLove organization 'UN High Recognition' goals, that Apela Colorado 'WISN' founder and director, shared traditional Polynesian custom as a contribution towards Natasha Morley 'Trans-Polynesian Expedition' preparations, and life dedication to register the sacred bays where the Cetacea regenerate and calf as 'World Heritage Sites'.